 In addition, since 2010 political uprisings and conflicts have arisen in various countries in the Middle East.
 Such instability may lead to deterioration in the political and trade relationships that exist between the State of Israel and certain other countries.
-Several countries, principally in the Middle East, still restrict doing business with Israel and Israeli companies, and additional countries may impose restrictions on doing business with Israel and Israeli companies or increases.
+Several countries, principally in the Middle East, still restrict doing business with Israel and Israeli companies, and additional countries may impose restrictions on doing business with Israel and Israeli companies if hostilities in Israel or political instability in the region continues or increases.
 Similarly, Israeli companies are limited in conducting business with entities from countries that are considered to be in a state of war with Israel.